 The Historic Roanoke City Market is a daily magnet in downtown Roanoke.
 Farmers and artisans gather on the Market to share their fresh produce, flowers, seeds, eggs, cheeses, meats, jams, and preserves.
-For a nice selection of local beverages and more, Eli’s Provisions is just down the street on your right.

 - Read More: Must-See Main Street: Downtown Roanoke

 3. Grandin Road - Roanoke

 Through Grandin Village, a treasured Roanoke neighborhood and gem on the National Register of Historic Places, runs Grandin Road.
 This strollable street has much to offer, including food, of course.
 From the fresh baked goods at On the Rise Bakery, to the farm fresh menu at Local Roots, cuisine is top-of-mind and easy to find.
 Shopping here is fun, too.
 Definitely check out Urban Gypsy and Starlight Bicycles.